 Look at your style, and be sure you never do any of the items mentioned on this list.

 Do not follow the same practice of teaching year after year.
-The most effective thing you can do to grow and become a better teacher is listening and learning from your students.
+The most effective thing you can do to grow and become a better teacher is to listen and learn from your students.

 Listening to students helps you continuously evolve your teaching practices and builds you into a trusted role model for your students.